elizsafar/English-for-designers/04-voice-tone/voice-tone-worksheet.md

 ## Writing style

-I wanted to write it with honesty, ethic, but still respect others.
+I wanted to write it with honesty, ethic, but still respect others opinions.

 ## Voice